 Ice Cream Industry Statistics

 An estimated 1.53 billion gallons of ice cream and related desserts are produced each year in the United States generating an average of $10 billion annual revenue.
 Two thirds of that industry is represented by those that take home ice cream with the remaining segments going to local and nationalized ice cream shops.
 Majority of the top manufacturers in the United States are family owned businesses that have been in the industry for the better part of 5 decades.
+The average American consumes almost 22 pounds of ice cream per year.

 Top 10 US Ice Cream Brands